 Baik, Jiwoon, Humanities Korea Professor

 Jiwoon Baik is Humanities Korea Professor at the Institute for Peace and Unification Studies (IPUS) at Seoul National University (SNU).
 She earned her Ph.D. degree with a dissertation on Liang Qichao’s enlightenment thought and Chinese modernity discourse.
 Professor Baik's recent interest is principally focused on the comparative studies of modern East Asian culture and thought.
-Her publication includes Thinking of Unification and Peace from the Cross Strait (co. ed.), "Unravelling the Chains of Violence into an Alliance: Discovering Okinawa Literature"(Critical Reviews of History), "Murakami Haruki and the historical memory of East Asia" (Inter-Asia Cultural Studies, 2010) and "East Asian perspective on Taiwanese Identity" (Inter-Asia Cultural Studies, 2010).
-She also translated several books in this field, such as Takeuchi Yoshimi's Japan and Asia, Chen Kuan-hsing's The Emperialist Eye, and Marukawa Tetzushi's Regionalism and Han Shao Gong's essays and literary works.
+Her publication includes Thinking of Unification and Peace from the Cross Strait (co. ed.), "Unravelling the Chains of Violence into an Alliance: Discovering Okinawa Literature"(Critical Reviews of History), "Reconciliation Entangled with Nationalism in the Post-Cold War Era," (NTU Studies in Taiwan Literature, 2016), "Murakami Haruki and the historical memory of East Asia" (Inter-Asia Cultural Studies, 2010) and "East Asian perspective on Taiwanese Identity" (Inter-Asia Cultural Studies, 2010).
+She also translated several books in this field, such as Takeuchi Yoshimi's Japan and Asia, Chen Kuan-hsing's The Emperialist Eye, and Marukawa Tetzushi's Regionalism and Han Shao Gong's Post /Revolution etc..